Skip to content

 dr: (m) thickness of the solenoid cross section

-z: (m) position along the axis of the solenoid at which the field should be calculated
+z: (m) position along the axis of the solenoid at which the field should

 Returns: